How to Use A Moka Pot (You’re doing it wrong)

 When you hear a gurgling sound, that’s the cue that the water has made the short, hot trip north and has filled the upper chamber with some delicious coffee.

-Pro Tip: Don’t leave the coffee on the burner for more than a few seconds after the gurgling begins, as one of the prime dangers of making espresso this way is getting a burnt taste due to overheating during the brewing process.
+Don’t leave the coffee on the burner for more than a few seconds after the gurgling begins, as one of the prime dangers of brewing this way is getting a burnt taste due to overheating during the brewing process.